iviviano/Algorithms/Grading/HW4.md

 - Your implementation of `visit-tree` was almost correct.
 You just used the wrong tree constructor. `(make-tree x ...)` makes a tree with value `x` and the rest of the arguments are wrapped in a list as the children.
 The other constructor, `(tree x children)` makes a  tree with value `x` and children the list `children`.
 Since your `map` returns the list of updated children, the `tree` constructor would have worked. (**-3 points**)

 Testing Notes:
-- Your tests for `visit-tree` were fine
+- The way you tested `visit-tree` was great!
 For future, please follow this format for tests:
 ```
 (test-equal? "label"